 Diagnostic Criteria for Dissociative Fugue

-For the diagnosis of dissociative fugue to be made, the patient needs to show an apparently purposeful travel, or wandering, in addition to amnesia for identity and other autobiographical information.
-Uncertainty and confusion about one’s identity can be obvious with the adoption of a new identity.
-It should be differentiated from substance abuse and physical illness.
-The episode must cause remarkable alteration of the functioning of the patient in society, at work, or at home.
+For the diagnosis of dissociative fugue to be made, the patient needs to show apparently purposeful travel, or wandering, in addition to amnesia for identity and other autobiographical information.
+As a result of uncertainty and confusion about their identity, the patient might adopt a new identity.
+Other possible causes for this type of behavior, such as substance abuse or physical illness, should be ruled out.
+The episode must cause striking changes in how the patient functions in society, at work, or at home.

 Patients with dissociative amnesia might also have a generalized amnesia for identity and life history, but they usually have selective amnesia of a certain traumatic or stressful event in their lives.

-For the diagnosis of fugue to be made, the symptoms need to be severe enough to cause significant social, occupational, or other functional impairment in life.
-Accurate assessment of the case can be made after the fugue is over, and the patient calls for help.The diagnosis is made on the basis of personal history and reconstruction of past events before, during, and after the episode of fugue.
+Another diagnostic criterion for fugue is that the symptoms must be severe enough to cause significant social, occupational, or other functional impairment in life.
+Accurate assessment of the case can be performed after the fugue state ends, and the patient calls for help.The diagnosis is based on personal history and reconstruction of the events before, during, and after the episode of fugue.

-Alcohol use, drug abuse, or the use of medication need to be excluded.
+Alcohol use, drug abuse, or the use of medication must be excluded as possible causes for the episode.
 Additionally, medical conditions such as seizure disorder, transient generalized amnesia, traumatic brain injury, or Alzheimer disease should be excluded.

 Brain Imaging in Dissociative Fugue

-Neuroimaging studies can shed more light on the differences between healthy individuals and those with psychiatric disorders such as dissociative fugue.
-The current status of neuroimaging applications in patients with dissociative fugue makes such modalities only research-based and not clinically oriented.
+Neuroimaging studies show differences between healthy individuals and those with psychiatric disorders such as dissociative fugue.
+Neuroimaging in patients with dissociative fugue currently is research-based and not clinically oriented.

 Positron emission tomography (PET) scans of patients with fugue showed two important differences compared to healthy subjects.

-First, while healthy subjects showed right frontotemporal activation in response to viewing of familiar objects and items from the patient’s past, patients with fugue showed left frontotemporal activation.
-This finding supports the notion that psychiatric disorders are related to impaired neuronal circuits rather than a gross brain pathology.
+First, while healthy subjects showed right frontotemporal activation in response to viewing of familiar objects and items from the person’s past, patients with fugue showed left frontotemporal activation.
+This finding supports the notion that psychiatric disorders are related to impaired neuronal circuits rather than gross brain pathology.

-The other important finding, which was also obtained from PET scans, showed decreased glucose intake (i.e., hypometabolism) in the right frontotemporal regions in patients with fugue.
+The other important finding was decreased glucose intake (i.e. hypometabolism) in the right frontotemporal regions in patients with fugue.

-While these results are not helpful clinically speaking (i.e., they cannot alter the management plan in our current practice), they have huge implications for the future care of such patients.
-If we understand which neuronal circuits are impaired in these patients, we will have a better understanding of the pathology and perhaps develop better therapeutics one day.
+While these findings do not alter the management plan in current practice, they have important implications for the care of such patients in the future.
+If we identify which neuronal circuits are impaired, we may better understand the pathology and perhaps develop more effective therapeutics for dissociative fugue.

 Treatment of Dissociative Fugue

-The most important aspect of the treatment of fugue is to help the patient to identify the traumatic events or stressors that lead to this state in the first place.
-Unfortunately, because of the rarity of this disorder, most forms of psychotherapy and cognitive therapy in dissociative disorder are based on individual work with small numbers of patients and not on randomized clinical trials.
+The most important aspect of the treatment of fugue is to help the patient identify the traumatic events or stressors that led to this state in the first place.
+Unfortunately, because of its rarity, most forms of psychotherapy and cognitive therapy for this disorder are based on individual work with small numbers of patients and not on randomized clinical trials.

-Cognitive disorder might be successful in these patients because some psychologists believe that dissociative fugue is a response mechanism to irrational thinking patterns.
+Cognitive therapy is employed in these patients because some psychologists believe that dissociative fugue is a response mechanism to irrational thinking patterns.

 Hypnosis has been tested in a few cases of dissociative fugue with good results.
 Again, it is important to remember that most of these treatments are not evidence-based.

 Finally, antidepressants or anti-anxiety medications also have been used in the management of fugue with good results.
 Benzodiazepines might help with anxiety, which can be severe due to the traumatic event.
-Additionally, benzodiazepines can be used with barbiturates for a medicated interview.
-A medicated interview might provide new insights into the traumatic events that the patient has suppressed.
+Benzodiazepines also can be used with barbiturates for a medicated interview.
+A medicated interview might provide new insights into traumatic events that the patient has suppressed.